 If you have livestock or horses, then you have manure!
 You may have a mountain of manure that grows daily.
 So, is it a problem or is it a benefit?

+Late fall rains are finally here, which is great news for fire prevention and pasture health, but bad news for nutrient run off on your property.
 If large piles of manure are open to the rain, it can be a problem.
 Water will soak through the pile and carry nutrients and bacteria away from the pile and into nearby streams or ditches.
 It can also soak into the ground and may pollute groundwater.
 You will also lose valuable nutrients that your pasture may need.

 A simple solution is a tarp!
 Cover your manure pile with a heavy tarp and good weights to hold it down against strong wind.
 You will keep the beneficial nutrients and you will not be polluting streams or groundwater.